k8s-platform-hub/quickstart-docker-git/README.md

 --app/
 ```

-The README inside the base repo will contain instructions on what you
+The README inside the base repo will contain further instructions.
-can do next.

 # How to use base repo from this collection